renebaumann3000/gist_project/README.md

 In the initial stages of development, I started off by crafting what I believed were standard HTML templates.
 Not yet experienced enough to foresee the complexities ahead, I didn't realize that the W3C validator would read the base layout and the individual page templates separately.

 As I worked through the project, I constructed the site's pages using Django's template inheritance, which allows for a "base" template that contains common elements like the header and footer.
 Each page then extends this base, adding its own specific content.
-This is a powerful feature of Django, enabling me to write DRY (Don't Repeat Yourself) code and maintain consistency across the site.
+This is a powerful feature of Django, enabling me to write DRY (Don't Repeat Yourself) code and maintain consistency across the site (It was later in the process that I understood that I could use solely the django base in HTML without the classic standard (see profile_list.html -> members -> templates -> members).).

 However, this approach led to an unexpected challenge with the W3C validator.
 It's designed to validate plain HTML and isn't aware of Django's templating mechanics.
 So when it reads the base template and a child template together, it sees them as two separate HTML documents instead of parts of a whole.
 This results in validation errors, as the validator doesn't understand that these templates will be combined into a single, well-formed HTML document when Django renders them.